UPDATE: 1 new COVID-19 death reported in Lake County; state total tops 200

 Lake County remained second to Marion County for the highest number of confirmed cases.
 Marion County had 2,290 positive cases Wednesday, along with 58 deaths.

-Lake County's data included cases in Gary and East Chicago, which operate their own health departments separate from the county Health Department, state officials said.
+Lake County data released by the State Department of Health includes cases in Gary and East Chicago, which operate their own health departments separate from the County Health Department, officials said.

 At least 30,869 coronavirus tests have been administered in Indiana, including 2,275 in Lake County, 671 in Porter County, 431 in LaPorte County, 42 in Newton County and 181 in Jasper County.
 By comparison, 10,963 tests have been reported in Marion County.